Apocalyptic and post-apocalyptic fiction: Anime and manga

-In Apocalypse Hotel (2025 debut), the series follows the surviving robot staff working in a hotel in Ginza, a century after humanity left Earth following a disease left the air poisonous to humans.
-The robots end up taking other forms of guests such as visiting aliens.
+In Apocalypse Hotel (2025), the series follows the surviving robot staff working in a hotel in Ginza, a century after humanity left Earth following a disease that left the air poisonous to humans, and taking in guests such as visiting aliens.

 Films and literature

 In Ayn Rand's novella Anthem (1938), society has entered a near-medieval state after a new government forbids any kind of individual thought, even forbidding the words I and me.

-In Arthur C. Clarke's short story "The Nine Billion Names of God" (1953), the universe ends when Tibetan monks (making use of a specially-written computer program) finish writing all of the nine billion possible names of God.
+In Arthur C. Clarke's short story "The Nine Billion Names of God" (1953), the universe ends when Tibetan monks, making use of a specially-written computer program, finish writing all of the nine billion possible names of God.
 The story won a retrospective Hugo Award.

 The Day the Earth Caught Fire (1961) is a film by Val Guest about an Earth thrown out of its orbit around the Sun by excessive nuclear testing.
 It paints a picture of a society ready to believe that humans could destroy the planet, hoping that science could fix what it has broken but resigned to the possibility of irreversible doom.

 The film Soylent Green (1973), loosely based upon Harry Harrison's science fiction novel Make Room!
 Make Room!
-(1966), is set in the dystopian future of 2022, in an overpopulated, heavily polluted world, where the masses of mostly homeless and destitute people have been herded into the overcrowded cities and barely survive on government-issued food rations made from the processed corpses of the dead.
+(1966), is set in the dystopian future of 2022, in an overpopulated, heavily polluted world.
+The masses of mostly homeless and destitute people have been herded into the overcrowded cities and barely survive on government-issued food rations made from the processed corpses of the dead.

-Ernst Jünger's novel Eumeswils (1977) key theme is the figure of the Anarch, the inwardly-free individual who lives quietly and dispassionately within but not of society and the post apocalyptic world.
+Ernst Jünger's novel Eumeswils (1977) key theme is the figure of the Anarch, the inwardly-free individual who lives quietly and dispassionately within, but not of society and the post apocalyptic world.

-John Crowley's novel Engine Summer (1979) takes place perhaps a thousand years after "the Storm" (not described) destroyed industrial civilization.
+John Crowley's novel Engine Summer (1979) takes place perhaps a thousand years after "the Storm" destroyed industrial civilization.
 Surviving cultures seem to be influenced by the 1960s and 1970s counterculture.

 Cormac McCarthy's The Road (2006) takes place several years after an unspecified cataclysm that forces a father and son to perpetually search for survival.
 It was adapted into a film in 2009.

 Robert Reed's short story "Pallbearer" (2010) deals with most of the developed world's population dying after a mass vaccination program in which the vaccines were purposefully tainted.
 The survivors are those who were not vaccinated, often for religious reasons, and their descendants.
 Most of the developing world does not receive the vaccine, and decades later, large numbers of its refugees are arriving to America's shores.
 The protagonist survives the disaster as a young boy and has a chance encounter with an elderly scientist and her fanatical younger family members.